Updated 12.17.24

 Mt.
 Edna is primarily a morning site.
 It is advised to not launch later than noon as thermic activity typically sets up a strong valley wind and creates a danger of not having the glide to reach a safe LZ.

 If launching from the SW, please note the ridge extending to the East that must be cleared to make it to the valley.
-Pilots have launched, not had the clearance and had to “top land” on the ridge which is not very friendly for doing so.
+Pilots have launched, lost the clearance and had to “top land” on the ridge which is not very friendly for doing so.

 North Launch Use Parameters